(713) 977-9000

 Product Liability Cases Involving H‑E‑B (Contaminated Food & Defective Products)

 A common example is food contamination or foodborne illness.
 Grocery stores must ensure the food they sell is safe to eat.
-If you suffer food poisoning or other illness from a product purchased at H-E-B – for instance, bacteria in undercooked prepared food from the deli, or a packaged item contaminated with pathogens – you could have a claim for damages (such as medical costs, lost income, and pain and suffering from the illness).
+If you suffer food poisoning or another illness from a product purchased at H‑E‑B. For instance, bacteria in undercooked prepared food from the deli, or a packaged item contaminated with pathogens, you could have a claim for damages (such as medical costs, lost income, and pain and suffering from the illness).
 These cases sometimes fall under product liability law or general negligence, depending on the circumstances.
-For instance, if H-E-B’s own bakery or kitchen prepared a dish that was contaminated due to poor hygiene, the company is directly responsible as the producer of that food.
+For example, if H‑E‑B’s own bakery or kitchen prepared a dish that was contaminated due to poor hygiene procedures, the company is directly responsible as the producer of that food and can be held liable for resulting illnesses.

-H-E-B also sells many products under its H-E-B brand (private label), ranging from grocery items to household goods.
-If a defect in one of these products causes injury, H-E-B could be liable as the product’s seller and potentially its manufacturer (if it played a role in producing or designing the item).
-Even for third-party brands H-E-B carries, the company might be included in a lawsuit as a distributor of a harmful product.
-However, it’s important to note that Texas product liability law does provide some protection to retail sellers: generally, a non-manufacturing seller is not liable for product defects unless certain exceptions apply, such as the seller knew about the defect, participated in the product’s design, or if the actual manufacturer can’t be sued (e.g. is bankrupt or out of reach).
-This means that in many cases, the primary target of a product injury lawsuit will be the product’s manufacturer.
-But H-E-B can still be held accountable under specific conditions or if its own negligence contributed (for example, if H-E-B continued to sell a product it knew was dangerous or failed to remove a recalled product from shelves).
+H‑E‑B also sells many products under its H‑E‑B brand (private label), ranging from grocery items to household goods.
+If a defect in one of these products causes injury.
+For instance, a hazardous ingredient in an H‑E‑B branded cleaning product that causes burns, or a defective H‑E‑B appliance that catches fire, H‑E‑B could be liable as the product’s seller and potentially as its manufacturer (if the company was involved in producing or designing the item).
+Even for third-party national brands that H‑E‑B carries, the company might sometimes be included in a lawsuit as the distributor of a harmful product.
+However, it’s important to note that Texas product liability law provides some protection to retail sellers: generally, a non-manufacturing seller is not liable for product defects unless certain exceptions apply.
+For example, a retailer might be liable if it knew about a defect and sold the product anyway, if it participated in the product’s design or manufacture, or if the actual manufacturer cannot be sued (e.g. the manufacturer is bankrupt or beyond the court’s jurisdiction).
+This means that in many cases, the primary target of a product-injury lawsuit will be the product’s manufacturer.
+But H‑E‑B can still be held accountable under specific conditions.
+If H‑E‑B continued to sell a product it knew was dangerous or failed to promptly remove a recalled product from its shelves.
+In any product-related case, it’s wise to save the item (or its packaging/receipt) as evidence, and report the incident so it’s documented.

 Navigating Texas Law and Jurisdiction in H‑E‑B Lawsuits